2 Summary of material accounting policy information

 These accounting policies have been used throughout all periods presented in financial statements.

-2.03 Basis of Measurement
+2.03 Basis of measurement

 The financial statements are prepared on Historical Cost basis except financial assets and liabilities that are measured at fair value (Refer accounting policy regarding Financial Instruments).
 The accounting policies not specifically referred to otherwise, are consistent and in consonance with generally accepted accounting principles.
 All income and expenditure are being accounted for on accrual basis.

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-2.04 Functional and Presentation Currency
+2.04 Functional and presentation currency

-2.05 Use of Estimates
+2.05 Use of estimates and judgements

-The preparation of the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the related disclosures and the disclosure of contingent liabilities.
+The preparation of the Company's financial statements under IND AS requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the related disclosures and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.

-Estimates and assumptions
+Estimates and assumptions :-

 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Company based its assumptions and estimates on parameters available when these financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions as and when they occur.